 Quarterway and Townsite Rd West

 South of the hospital are the Townsite and Quarterway areas.
 These include some older neighbourhoods from the early 20th century (Quarterway is so named for being a quarter way along the old 1800s road from Nanaimo to Wellington).
 Some beautiful old homes are here, especially near Townsite Rd and the Pryde Vista golf course near Buttertubs Marsh.
-There are some older and newer apartment units
+There are some older apartment units near the hospital, and a lot of new condos near the commercial corridor along Bowen Rd.

-In recent years, this space between the corridors of Bowen Rd and the Nanaimo Parkway has been getting snatched up; there is very little left undeveloped.
+In recent years, this space between the corridors of Bowen Rd and the Nanaimo Parkway has been getting developed into light industrial purposes - it makes sense because of the proximity to the noisy Parkway.

 Meredith Road Area